mishra3452/learn.java/README.md

   * Java SE 10 (March 20, 2018)
   * Java SE 11 (September 25, 2018)

-### History of Java
+## History of Java

 Well, some of the history was given in the introductory section.
 But if you still want to know more about java then please [Click Here](https://en.wikipedia.org/wiki/Java_(programming_language)#History "Wikipedia - Java History")

+## About the java series

+Here in this series, we will try to gain the knowledge of java through some theory and examples related to that theory.

+Each concept will be present in a new folder and each concept will have some README.md file that will give some thoery about that particular topic.

+Along with the README.md file, there will be one or more .java file(s) that will help the learners to have a deep knowledge.

+**Have a Look :** Contributions are always welcomed(it can be in form of giving more detailed examples, or improving the theory part or explaning the topics).